manab-kb/Object-Recognition-and-Classification-System/CONTRIBUTING.md

-# Contributing to Object Recognition and Classification Systems
+# Contributing to Object Recognition and Classification System
 Hello and welcome!
-We are so glad that you are interesting in contributing to the Object Recognition and Classification Systems!
+We are so glad that you are interested in contributing to the Object Recognition and Classification System!
 We only have a couple of rules and we hope you enjoy the process :)

 ## Contributing Rules
 1. Don't move or delete any files.
 Only modify them.
-2. Put all CNN Model related codes in the CNN.py file.
+2. Put all CNN Model related codes in the CNN.py file, found under the 'Code (Modules)' folder.
+This also requires you to follow Rule 6 below in the list.
-3. Put all GUI related codes in the GUI.py file.
+3. Put all GUI related codes in the GUI.py file, found under the 'Code (Modules)' folder.
-4. Put all Live Object Detection related codes in the Image_Detection.py file.
+4. Put all Live Object Detection related codes in the 'Image Detection.py' file, found under the 'Code (Modules)' folder.
-6. Put all New model related codes in the 'Code (Modules)' folder.
+5. Put all New model related codes in the 'Code (Modules)' folder.
-7. Upload the entire model file ('.h5' extension) in the CNN_Model folder.
+6. Upload the entire model file ('.h5' extension) in the CNN_Model folder.

 ## Contributing Process
 1. Fork the repository
-2. Clone **your forked repository** to your computer
+2. Clone your forked repository to your computer
 3. Head to the issues tab and look for an issue that you like.
-Issues marked "Good First Issue" or "Hacktoberfest" are great to start with!
 4. Once you have decided what issue to work on, give it a shot!
 5. Once done, push the code to your forked repository.
 6. Head to the Pull Requests tab and click on "Create New Pull Request"